judeonuh/Project-Earthquake-Analysis/README.md

 - While in the 'Uploads' folder, create a folder named 'input_files' and copy the downloaded dataset files into this folder
 > [!CAUTION]
 > You must perform the Steps above before running the script.
-- Open the "earthquake_project_MySQL_queries.sql" on your Database Management System and run the script
+- Open the "earthquake_project_MySQL_queries.sql" on your Database Management System and run the script.
+This should automatically create and load the datasets into a database and table.
 > [!WARNING]
 > Run each block of code individually
--
-> [!NOTE]
-> Step four above should automatically create and load the datasets into a database and table.

 ### Data Cleaning and Preprocessing